-(1) The objectives of the program are for students to acquire in-depth specialized knowledge and the ability to work independently in accordance with scientific methods, to familiarize themselves independently with fields of activity relating to practice, research and development, and to deal with the frequently changing array of tasks in the working world.

-Among other things, graduates will have acquired the following skills by the end of the program:

-- the capacity for abstract thought and the independent recognition of problems and methods of resolution, - the ability to look at holistic technical contexts based on methodical fundamental analyses, - the ability to engage in lifelong learning, - interdisciplinarity.
+- (1) The objectives of the program are for students to acquire a broad but simultaneously detailed and critical understanding of the subject as well as the ability to work independently in accordance with scientific methods, to familiarize themselves independently with fields of activity relating to practice, research and teaching and to deal with the frequently changing array of tasks in the working world. - Master's degree programs supplement the content of the preceding Bachelor's degree and, in terms of quality, go clearly beyond it.
+Students will acquire the skills to enable them to critically examine opinions in their subject area, to solve problems as they arise in a scientifically structured way taking into account neighboring disciplines, and to represent their solution / communicate their knowledge to their peers as well as lay persons.
+They will be in a position to creatively develop their subject area beyond the current level and to acquire new knowledge for themselves.
+Graduates will be able to reach scientifically substantiated decisions, even on the basis of limited information, and in the process take societal and ethical insights into account.
+They will be able to take on responsibility within a team.
+Among others, graduates will acquire the following skills: - the capacity for abstract thought and the independent recognition of problems and methods of resolution, - the ability to look at holistic technical contexts based on methodical fundamental analyses, - the ability to engage in lifelong learning, - interdisciplinarity.

-The objectives are set out in greater detail in the program-specific Study and Examination Regulations.
+The objectives and diverse employment opportunities and fields of activity are set out in more detail in the program-specific Study and Examination Regulations.